ganderzz/dylanpaulus.com/_posts/2018-5-15-using-react-with-typescript-part-one.md

 }
 ```

 Looks like a valid React class component, but a few Typescript differences stand out right away.
 First, because React lib doesn't have a default export, Typescript requires us to import the whole package (`import * as React from "react";`).
-Second, all React methods are defined as `public` (*private or protected* will not work), as seen in the **render** method.
-We can remove the **public** keyboard, and the component will work the same.
-I like to keep it around for consistency, and to differentiate between React and my methods.
+Second, all React methods are defined as `public` (*private or protected* will not work), as seen in the **render** method. *We can remove the **public** keyboard, and the component will work the same.* I like to explicitly define scope of my methods to help differentiate between my methods and React's.
 Generally, I define my methods as `private` unless otherwise needed.
-This enforces scope to just the component, and prevents unwanted side-effects.
+This enforces the scope of the method to just the component, and prevents unwanted side-effects.

 ### State

 We'll need a way of storing the state of the counter.
-Let's also implement this in our App component.
+Let's implement this.

 ```js
 // Note, Typescript requires the whole React package to be imported.